help-me-mom/ng-mocks/docs/articles/extra/quick-start.md

 - `SearchService`
 - `TranslatePipe`

-We could easily test it with `schemas: [NO_ERRORS_SCHEMA]` to avoid
+You could easily test it with `schemas: [NO_ERRORS_SCHEMA]` to avoid
-[`Template parse errors: <component> is not a known element`](../troubleshooting/not-a-known-element.md), and it would work, but in this case we have zero guarantee, that our tests will fail if an interface of a dependency has been changed and requires code updates.
-Therefore, we have to avoid `NO_ERRORS_SCHEMA`.
+[`Template parse errors: <component> is not a known element`](../troubleshooting/not-a-known-element.md), and it would work, but in this case you have zero guarantee, that our tests will fail if an interface of a dependency has been changed and requires code updates.
+Therefore, you have to avoid `NO_ERRORS_SCHEMA`.

 However, it forces us putting all dependencies in the `TestBed` like that: